Jorgo Pëllumbi

-Jorgo Pëllumbi (born 15 July 2000) is an Albanian professional footballer who plays as a left back for the Croatian club NK Varaždin.
+Jorgo Pëllumbi (born 15 July 2000) is an Albanian professional footballer who plays as a centre back.

 Career

 Skënderbeu

 Pëllumbi is a graduate of the Skënderbeu youth academy.
-He made his league debut for the club on 19 May 2018 in a 3-1 away loss to Luftëtari.
+He made his league debut for the club on 19 May 2018 in a 3–1 away loss to Luftëtari.
 He was subbed on for Ali Sowe in the 64th minute.

 NK Varaždin

 In September 2020 Pëllumbi moved, along with his team-mate Agon Elezi, to NK Varaždin in Croatian First Football League.

+Debreceni VSC

+In January 2024, Debrecen announced the signing of Pëllumbi.